Medically Integrated Dispensing Pharmacy

 We are able to process prescription claims with most prescription benefits providers, including Medicare B and Part D. In addition to convenience our in-office dispensing service may also be a more cost-effective option than retail or specialty pharmacies.
 Retail/specialty pharmacies often require immediate payment and sometimes are not able to verify all coverage options (e.g., Medicare, supplemental plans, copayment assistance programs) before dispensing.
 We are able to verify coverage, as well as investigate alternative co-payment assistance resources, prior to dispensing.
 It’s possible to reduce your out-of-pocket expense by using our program.

-Receiving your cancer speciality medications at the point of care also allows our nurses and pharmacy team members to provide you with on-site education and answer any questions you might have.
+Receiving your cancer specialty medications at the point of care also allows our nurses and pharmacy team members to provide you with on-site education and answer any questions you might have.

 Our pharmacists understand the importance of getting you started on your treatment right away.
 They will fill your prescription and overnight it back to your clinic to coincide with any learning sessions your nurses will do to explain your treatment plan and answer any questions.
-Refills may be coordinated with your next schedule visit to the clinic, or may be sent directly to your home.
+Refills may be coordinated with your next scheduled visit to the clinic or may be sent directly to your home.

 For any questions, you can contact the RMCC Pharmacy Team at 303-285-5085.

 What Rx’s does the Pharmacy Team not fill?

 Controlled substances, thalidomide agents (Celgene, Revlimid), and most non-oncology disease-state management medications.

 What kind of communication can patients expect from the Pharmacy Team?

 Initial phone calls, medication delivery confirmation, answers to clinical questions, follow-up calls, and refill assistance.